meisterplayer/ui-customui/README.md

 #### Option: Custom Events ####

-Optionally you can use the eventbus of Meisterplayer to register and handle UI-events from the customUI.
+Optionally you can use the eventbus of Meisterplayer to register and handle UI-events from the HtmlUi.
 An advantage of using Meister's eventbus is the reference to the meister-instance which triggered the UI-event, you would have to maintain a registry of instances and some way to determine the instance that fired an UI-event if you'd chosen to implement your own event-handling.

 You can register events to your elements by setting the `data-mstr-events` attribute on the element, with a comma seperated list of eventnames as the value.
 Should one of the specified events trigger on the DOM node this will be emitted through the Meister instance's event bus with the following format: `"ui:[<element-id>]:<eventtype>"`.